Last Updated: August 2025

 PAPER PRESENTATIONS

-2024 Panel on “Hannah Arendt and Simone Weil: Unprecedented Conversations,” at Society for Existential and
+Panel on “Hannah Arendt and Simone Weil: Unprecedented Conversations,” at Society for Existential and Phenomenological Theory and Culture Conference, Congress of the Humanities, McGill University.
+Cancelled due to strike.

 “Weilian Ethics and Environmental Racism” at The American Weil Society annual conference, Colorado University, Boulder, April 14-16, 2023.
 Attended virtually.